-Recently Google has smashed many webmasters including top bloggers with a flurry of different algorithm updates such as Caffeine, Panda, Penguin, Hummingbird and the latest Pigeon.
-Among these the Google Panda update was to eliminate all the listings with shallow content from ranking on top Google searches.
+Recently Google has smashed many webmasters including top bloggers with a flurry of different algorithm updates such as Caffeine, Panda, Penguin, Hummingbird, and the latest Pigeon.
+Among these, the Google Panda update was to eliminate all the listings with shallow content from ranking on top Google searches.

 Hence, it was highly advised and suggested by many Pro bloggers to develop quality and unique content in order to shield your blog from the Google Panda effect.
-However, it wasn’t the case for many bloggers who wrote high quality content as they were spanked harshly by the Panda.
+However, it wasn’t the case for many bloggers who wrote high-quality content as they were spanked harshly by the Panda.

 The reason for that concluded onto the dropdown menus found basically within navigation links.
-In fact, Google was actually indexing all those URLs in the dropdown menus with their menu parameters, resulting into duplicate content issue.
+In fact, Google was actually indexing all those URLs in the dropdown menus with their menu parameters, resulting in the duplicate content issue.
 Hence, if your blog had 300 pages, for Google it could be a total of 600 pages with 50% of them being duplicate pages.

-If you faced such a slap from Google Panda effect then here’s how you can fix it using the two steps below:
+If you faced such a slap from the Google Panda effect then here’s how you can fix it using the two steps below:

-- Use the links instead of dropdown menu option.
+- Use the links instead of the dropdown menu option.
 It’s the best as well as easiest fix.

 - Set canonical tags for each URL.
 Canonical tags indicate the search engine crawlers about those pages you desire to list in the search engine index instead of other unnecessary duplicate pages such as date archives or category pages.
 Such canonical tags are the best to inform Google on which URLs to list on the search engine rankings.
 You may also canonical tag for the following reasons: